dgerosa/gwdet/README.md

-# gwdet
-#### Detectability of gravitational-wave signals from compact binary coalescences
+# gwdet: Detectability of gravitational-wave signals from compact binary coalescences

 This is a short python module to compute the detectability of gravitational-wave signal from compact binaries averaging over sky-location and source inclination.